 The law that could ban TikTok is before the Supreme Court on Friday, with the justices largely holding the app's fate in their hands.
 The popular social media platform says the law violates the First ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 TikTok swept into the social media landscape with an enviable force.
-It seemed to totally capture the hearts and minds of the youngest generations among us with its addictive platform that offers you ...
+It seemed to totally capture the hearts and minds of the ...

 TikTok is no longer accessible to users in the U.S., the result of a controversial law forcing the popular platform offline unless it splits away from its China-based owner, ByteDance.
 When users ...